lisuml/ansible-dehydrated/README.md

 dehydrated_version | Which version to check out from github | HEAD dehydrated_challengetype | Challenge to use (http-01, dns-01) | http-01
 dehydrated_use_lexicon | Enable the use of lexicon | yes if dehydrated_challengetype == dns-01 else no
-dehydrated_lexicon_dns | Options for running lexicon | {}
+dehydrated_use_os_lexicon | Use OS provided lexicon instead of pip provided one | no dehydrated_os_lexicon_package | Name of lexicon package | python3-lexicon if ansible is running on python3, otherwise python-lexicon dehydrated_lexicon_dns | Options for running lexicon | {}
 dehydrated_hooks | Dict with hook-names for which to add scripts |
 dehydrated_hook_scripts | Add additional scripts to hooks-Directory | []